Suavek85/Music-Song-App-with-Redux/README.md

-# Music Song App with Redux (in progress)
+# Music Song App with Redux (IN PROGRESS)

-> Reactjs app for finding songs and adding them to your Favorites.
+> Reactjs app with Redux for finding songs and adding them to your Favorites.
+IN PROGRESS

 ## Table of Contents